 "And Jason Randall brings volumes of knowledge from observing trout in their native habitats and is able to make that knowledge accessible to the rest of us.”

 The show will feature dozens of free seminars about fly fishing techniques, fly tying and fly fishing destinations and bring together more than 100 exhibitors, including dozens of fly tiers, rod builders, artists, guides, outfitters and conservation organizations.
-“Many of our exhibitors hail from Michigan and Ohio.
+“Many of our exhibitors hail from Michigan and Ohio."Ed Engle knows how to elicit a strike from even the most finicky fish.
+Jeff Currier is blessed with the skills of a truly outstanding teacher.
+Skip Morris is a walking encyclopedia of fly patterns and insights into how to fish those patterns.

 "We’ve also got outfitters, guides, artisans and artists from places like Washington State, Alaska, Idaho, Montana, Texas, Colorado, Illinois, Connecticut and Maine, as well as several from Ontario,” he said.